By Pras Chatterjee May 26, 2026

 The corporate budgeting process is a comprehensive approach to planning and managing a company's financial resources to ensure alignment with strategic goals and operational needs.
 Here are the key components for quick reference:

-- Expense Allocations: Determining the costs associated with operations, including fixed and variable expenses like salaries, utilities, and raw materials.
+Expense allocations determine the costs associated with operations, including fixed and variable expenses such as salaries, utilities, and raw materials.
+Cash flow management ensures the business maintains sufficient liquidity to meet short-term obligations and operational needs.

 10 Steps to Corporate Budget Planning